-November 12, 2019 – The Maryland Department of Health (MDH) has identified 49 individuals who in the last three months developed severe lung illness after using e-cigarettes, often referred to as “vaping.”
+December 16, 2019 – The Maryland Department of Health (MDH) has identified more than 50 individuals who in the last four months developed severe lung illness after using e-cigarettes, often referred to as “vaping.”
 MDH recommends refraining from use of all e-cigarettes and vaping products.

 Respiratory symptoms reported by patients included shortness of breath, pain associated with breathing and cough.
 Other symptoms reported included fever, nausea, vomiting and diarrhea.
-The cases displayed no clear infectious cause and all required hospitalization.
+The cases displayed no clear infectious cause and most required hospitalization.

 To date, none of the cases in Maryland have been fatal.
-These cases are part of over 2,100 reported incidents of vaping-related illness in 49 states, resulting in at least 40 deaths.
+These cases are part of over 2,400 reported incidents of vaping-related illness in the United States, resulting in at least 50 deaths.

 “The Maryland Department of Health is taking this issue seriously and is working with local health departments, the Centers for Disease Control and Prevention and the Food and Drug Administration to identify anyone who may be experiencing similar symptoms,” said MDH Deputy Secretary for Public Health Frances B. Phillips.

-People who became ill reported using a variety of vaping products, including those containing vitamin E acetate, marijuana and cannabis, THC/CBD vape products and those containing only nicotine.
+People who became ill reported using a variety of vaping products, including those containing vitamin E acetate, marijuana, cannabis, THC/CBD vape products and those containing only nicotine.